 OMA, as the name suggests, greets guests with a crudo bar packed full of shellfish and molluscs that change on a daily basis.
 Diners have the chance to watch as dishes are prepared and can expect to see the likes of gilthead bream, jalapeno aguachile or yellowfin tuna with clementine and aged soy, alongside classic Greek dishes such as Santorini fava and a Greek salata that uses carob rusks, tomatoes and mizithra cheese.

-David Carter brings his expertise of open fire cooking to celebrate the warmth of the area that inspires OMA.
+David Carter brings his expertise of open fire restaurants to celebrate the warmth of the area that inspires OMA.
 An open plan, live fire kitchen is at the heart of the space where butterflied or slow-grilled red mullet is served with red miso butter, while skewered Cornish squid is brushed with a garlic and za’atar oil.
 The menu encourages communal dining with shared plates like hung sheep’s yoghurt with salt cod XO sauce and hummus masabacha with tahini and green zhoug.

 To drink, a 400-bin wine list focuses on lesser known Greek wines and native grape varieties.
 There are plenty of options for less discerning drinkers, as well as a regularly changing ‘wines of note’ curation.